 The starting motor is controlled by a push button on the instrument panel through a solenoid switch mounted on top of the starting motor.

-The switch can be operated manually by removing the cap on the rear of the switch and pushing the plunger in.
-The drive to the gear on the engine flywheel is through it Bendix drive which is brought into engagement by the rotation of the starting motor.
+It is necessary to disengage the clutch on Electric Hand equipped cars in addition to turning on the ignition and pressing the starter button to engage the starter.
+The switch can be operated manually by unscrewing the cap on the rear of the switch and pushing the plunger in.
+The drive to the gear on the engine flywheel is through a Bendix drive which is brought into engagement by the rotation of the starting motor.

-The front bearing of the starting motor should be lubricated at (B), Figure 4, with a few drops of light oil every 1,000 miles.
-The Bendix drive assembly (C) should be flushed with kerosene every 2,000 miles.
+The front and rear bearings of the starting motor should be lubricated at (B and D), Figure 4, with a few drops of light oil every 1,000 miles.